DO-219

 DO-219 is a communications standard published by RTCA, Incorporated.
-It contains Minimum Operational Performance Standards (MOPS) for aircraft equipment required for Air Traffic Control (ATC) Two-Way Data Link Communications (TWDL) services.
-TWDL Services are one element of Air Traffic Services Communication (ATSC).
+It contains minimum operational performance standards (MOPS) for aircraft equipment required for air traffic control (ATC) two-way data link communications (TWDL) services.
+TWDL Services are one element of air traffic services communication (ATSC).
 ATSC addressing requirements are supported by the Context Management (CM) Service.
-The Aeronautical Telecommunications Network (ATN) provides the media and protocols to conduct data link Air Traffic Services Communication.
+The Aeronautical Telecommunication Network (ATN) provides the media and protocols to conduct data link Air Traffic Services Communication.